is my email on the dark web?

 Review Your Online Banking and Financial Accounts

 While online banking fraud isn’t typically associated with breached emails, it’s wise to stay vigilant.
-Follow these steps to safeguard your financial assets:
+Follow these steps to secure your financial assets:

 • Log in to all your financial accounts and scrutinise recent transactions